 This summary of age discrimination law in China has been prepared by Fangda Partners, the Ius Laboris affiliate for China: www.fangdalaw.com

-There is no law on age discrimination in PRC.
+There is no law on age discrimination in the People’s Republic of China (PRC).
 Age and other types of discrimination are generally prohibited by laws and regulations at various levels.
 In practice, age discrimination draws little attention in the area of employment, and employers have wide discretion in setting out the age threshold for any job positions, as long as it is not against child labour protection laws.
-Outside of the area of employment, age discrimination usually draws the public’s attention in terms of the general social treatment of old people.
+Outside of the area of employment, age discrimination usually draws the public’s attention to the general social treatment of old people.

 Overall, age discrimination in PRC still remains a premature concept both legally and socially, though the general awareness of it and any of any other factors upon which discrimination could be based, has been gradually increasing along with the progress of people’s economic wellbeing.